 Please read the introductory page in the “Real Botany of Desire” for the background to why I’m listing the observed insect friendly flowers that bloom during this month, and which seem to be the most popular with the groups of insects which frequent our garden in West Wales.
 Our 6 favourite insect friendly flowers for this month are: Crocus tommasinianus which is a brilliant early season nectar and pollen source for early season bumblebees and honeybees, if they have the likely very fleeting weather opportunity windows for them to visit the flowers, whilst open.The favourite early season flower for recently emerged bumblebee queens after C. tommasinianus, in our garden in late February is Pulmonaria ‘Trevi fountain’ (we think – unfortunately we first planted this before the time when we started to record cultivar names).
 Principally visited as a nectar source.
-And our 3rd favourite for 2013 after the arrival of Andy’s honeybee hive is the early flowering Scilla mischtschenkoana (tubergeniana), which is loved by honeybees as an early season pollen source.
+And our 3rd favourite for 2013 after the arrival of an on site honeybee hive for the first time is the early flowering Scilla mischtschenkoana (tubergeniana), which is loved by honeybees as an early season pollen source and nectar source.

 The final 3 most popular flowers are Daphne bholua ‘Jacqueline Postill’, Helleborus X hybridus, and any later flowering snowdrops.

 If reading the introduction is a click too far, then briefly, there’s a huge issue with loss of wild flowers as agriculture intensifies and mono-cultures prevail.
 This impacts on all the insects which rely on flowers as food sources.
 But all flowers aren’t equal in their appeal to insects, or particular groups of insects, (e.g. honeybees, bumblebees, hoverflies, moths, butterflies) and many nursery bred plants have been designed to be attractive to our senses, not insects.